Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Meaning you can build the subtraction pattern as big as you like to as high in dimension you need.
+This means you can build the subtraction pattern as big as you like to as high in dimension as you need.
 The decoder at the end only needs to match each to the power of per iteration to de-mix.

 <br /><br />

-At the bottom we basically are taking each of these.
+At the bottom, we take each of these.

 <br /><br />